Laurensvanrun/Delphi-Promises/readme.md

 ## License

-This project is licensed under the GNU General Public License (GPL), allowing you to freely use, modify, and distribute it under the GPL's terms.
+This project is licensed under the MIT License - see the LICENSE file for details.

----

-This README is a starting point and may need adjustments based on the specific details of your implementation and any additional features or instructions you wish to include.